-ment of our source program.
-In addition, we have formally verified that the metric $M_0$ correctly relates the abstractly defined stack consumption-using the event traces-to the actual stack consumption in our abstract x86 machine.
-Moreover, we have verified that applying $M_0$ to the preconditions in the triples of the quantitative Hoare logic results in sound stack bounds on the x86 machine.
-The final bounds that we obtain for our examples are for instance 32 bytes for init() and $112 + 40 \cdot \log_2(\text{ALEN})$ bytes for main().
+The third and final step in the derivation of the stack bounds is to compile the program with Quantitative CompCert, our modified CompCert C Compiler.
+The compiler produces x86 assembly code and a concrete metric M_0 .
+It follows from CompCert's correctness theorem that the compiled code is a semantic refinement of our source program.
+In addition, we have formally verified that the metric M_0 correctly relates the abstractly defined stack consumption-using the event traces-to the actual stack consumption in our abstract x86 machine.
+Moreover, we have verified that applying M_0 to the preconditions in the triples of the quantitative Hoare logic results in sound stack bounds on the x86 machine.
+The final bounds that we obtain by compilation for our examples are for instance 32 bytes for init() and $112 + 40 \cdot \log_2(ALEN)$ bytes for main().